Stability in Online Assignment Games: Online Stable Allocations

 \subsection{Equal Pricing and Edge Arrival Model}

-We begin by stating a generalization of Proposition \ref{prop:half_prices_is_half_stable} and by strengthen it to a tightness result that shows the impossibility of obtaining good stability guarantees under the edge arrival model.
+We begin by stating a generalization of Proposition \ref{prop:half_prices_is_half_stable} and by strengthening it to a tightness result that shows the impossibility of obtaining good stability guarantees under the edge arrival model.